$q$-Hodge complexes and refined $\operatorname{TC}^-$: Refined and THH and TC- over ku

-It remains to show \cref{lem:ProIdempotent,lem:ProTraceClass}.
-Neither one is automatic from the corresponding properties of $\prolim_{m\in (\IN^\lightning\!)^\op}\TC^-((\ku/m)/\ku)$, since $\pi_*(-)$---or really passing to the associated graded of the Postnikov filtration---is not a symmetric monoidal functor.
-To fix this, we'll work with the double speed Postnikov filtration instead.
+This finishes step~\cref{enum:TC-BattlePlanStepB} in our plan from~\cref{par:TC-BattlePlan}.
+We continue with step~\cref{enum:TC-BattlePlanStepC}.
+Note that neither pro-idempotence of $\prolim_{m\in \smash{\IN^\lightning\!}}\TC^-((\ku/m)/\ku)$ nor the fact that its transition maps become eventually trace-class are automatically preserved under passing to homotopy groups.
+The problem is that $\pi_*(-)$---or really passing to the associated graded of the Whitehead filtration $\tau_{\geqslant \star}$---is not a symmetric monoidal functor.

-Our starting point is the followng general fact, which is quite similar to \cref{lem:ExtSpectralSequence} (and is also usually formulated as a spectral sequence). \begin{lem} Let $k$ be an even $\IE_\infty$-ring spectrum, let $t\in \pi_{2*}(k)$ be a homogeneous element, and let $M$, $N$ be even $k$-modules.
+As we'll see, in our situation, passing to the associated graded of the \emph{double-speed} Whitehead filtration $\tau_{\geqslant 2\star}$ behaves as if it were symmetric monoidal, which fixes all issues.
+Our starting point is the following general fact, which is quite similar to \cref{lem:ExtSpectralSequence} (and is also usually formulated as a spectral sequence). \begin{lem} Let $k$ be an even $\IE_\infty$-ring spectrum, let $t\in \pi_{2*}(k)$ be a homogeneous element, and let $M$, $N$ be even $k$-modules.
 Then the $t$-completed tensor product $M\cotimes_kN$ admits a complete exhaustive descending filtration with graded pieces

-Here $-\clotimes_{\pi_{2*}(k)}-$ denotes the graded $t$-completed derived tensor product over $\pi_{2*}(k)$. \end{lem} \begin{proof} The filtered spectrum $\tau_{\geqslant 2*}(M)\otimes_{\tau_{\geqslant 2*}(k)}\tau_{\geqslant 2*}(N)$ defines a filtration on $M\otimes_kN$.
-This filtration is exhaustive, since $\colimit\colon \Fil(\Sp)\rightarrow \Sp$ is symmetric monoidal, and complete, since $\tau_{\geqslant 2*}(M)\otimes_{\tau_{\geqslant 2*}(k)}\tau_{\geqslant 2*}(N)$ is a connective object in the double Postnikov $t$-structure (see the proof of \cref{lem:ExtSpectralSequence}).
+Here $-\clotimes_{\pi_{2*}(k)}-$ denotes the graded $t$-completed derived tensor product over $\pi_{2*}(k)$. \end{lem} \begin{proof} The filtered spectrum $\tau_{\geqslant 2\star}(M)\otimes_{\tau_{\geqslant 2\star}(k)}\tau_{\geqslant 2\star}(N)$ defines a filtration on $M\otimes_kN$.
+This filtration is exhaustive, since $\colimit\colon \Fil(\Sp)\rightarrow \Sp$ is symmetric monoidal, and complete, since $\tau_{\geqslant 2\star}(M)\otimes_{\tau_{\geqslant 2\star}(k)}\tau_{\geqslant 2\star}(N)$ is a connective object in the double Postnikov $t$-structure (see the proof of \cref{lem:ExtSpectralSequence}).